-- use their best endeavours to make sure that a child with SEND gets the support they need - this means doing everything they can to meet children and young people's Special Educational Needs - ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND - designate a SENDCo to be responsible for co-ordinating SEND.
-This person must be a qualified teacher and must hold the National Award for SEN Coordination (if appointed after 2008). - ensure Headteachers inform parents/carers when they are making special educational provision for a child - prepare and publish an annual SEND information report and their arrangements for the admission of disabled children, the steps being taken to prevent disabled children from being treated less favourably than others, the facilities provided to enable access to the school for disabled children and their accessibility plan showing how they plan to improve access progressively over time
+- use their best endeavours to make sure that a child with SEND gets the support they need - this means doing everything they can to meet children and young people's Special Educational Needs - ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND - will designate a SENDCO to be responsible for co-ordinating SEND.
+This person must be a qualified teacher and must have obtained the National Award in SEN Co-ordination by the beginning of their third year in post (if appointed after 2008). - ensure Headteachers inform parents/carers when they are making special educational provision for a child prepare and publish an annual SEND information report and their arrangements for the admission of disabled children, the steps being taken to prevent disabled children from being treated less favourably than others, the facilities provided to enable access to the school for disabled children and their accessibility plan showing how they plan to improve access progressively over time